IAHispano/Applio-Docs/get-started/Other-Alternatives.md

 ==- Hugginface Space
  1. First you need to create a hugginface account.

  2. Then enter [Applio Hugginface Space](https://huggingface.co/spaces/IAHispano/Applio) and duplicate the space, that is all.
+If you don't want to use huggingface you can use  [Applo playground](https://applio.org/playground).

  ![](../assets/Duplicate.png)